What Are the Five Stages of Kidney Disease?

 As kidney function decreases, and wastes build up in your body, other adverse health conditions may develop, such as:

-- high blood pressure
+- High blood pressure

-- bone disease
+- Bone disease

-Stage 3 is a good time to consult a nephrologist – a kidney specialist – to devise, and begin implementing, a treatment plan.
-Treatment for CKD focuses on preventing disease progression, and largely consists of managing conditions that can complicate, or result from, the disease.
-In addition to the conditions mentioned above, these can also include:
+Stage 3 is a good time to consult a nephrologist (kidney specialist) to devise and implement a treatment plan.
+Treatment for CKD focuses on preventing disease progression, specifically managing conditions that can complicate, or result from, the disease.

-- high cholesterol
+- High cholesterol

-In Stage 4, your eGFR is between 15 and 29.
-By now you should be making regular visits to your nephrologist and maintaining your treatment plan.
+In stage 4 kidney disease, your GFR is between 15 and 29.
+By now, you should be making regular visits to your nephrologist and maintaining your treatment plan.
 In this stage, you and your doctor should begin discussing your options in the event of kidney failure.
-There are two basic options at this point: dialysis or a kidney transplant.
-But you have options within those options.
+There are two basic options at this point—dialysis or a kidney transplant.

-There are two types of dialysis: hemodialysis and peritoneal dialysis.
-Hemodialysis is generally done in a medical environment and involves the use of a machine.
+- Hemodialysis is generally done in a medical environment and involves the use of a machine.
 Your blood flows into the machine, the machine cleanses it of impurities, and the clean blood is returned to your body.

-Your age, cognitive status, and other health conditions may make you ineligible.
-Keep in mind that, even if you’re approved for a transplant, and a kidney is available, a transplant is not a cure.
-You’ll still need to take medications daily to ensure that your immune system doesn’t reject the new kidney.
+Your age, cognitive status, and other health conditions may make you ineligible for a kidney transplant.
+It’s important to keep in mind that, even if you’re approved for a transplant and a kidney is available, a transplant is not a cure.
+You’ll still need to take medications daily to ensure your immune system doesn’t reject the new kidney.

-In Stage 5, your eGFR is less than 15, and your body has gone into total kidney failure, or is about to.
+In stage 5, your GFR is less than 15, and your body is either about to go into kidney failure or is in kidney failure.
+This stage of the disease is also called end-stage kidney disease (ESKD) and end-stage renal disease (ESRD).
 Without functioning kidneys, waste products that have been collecting in your bloodstream reach toxic levels.

-- diminished appetite
+- Diminished appetite

-- muscle cramps
+- Muscle cramps

-- disturbed sleep
+- Disturbed sleep

-- breathing trouble
+- Breathing trouble